fabiodosreis2/skipthedishes_fair2.0/README.md

        ```

 ### How to Run
-1 - Run all steps in Jupyet Notebook to generate the model.
+1 - Run all steps in Jupyet Notebook to generate the model

 2 - $python3 build_docker.py

 3 - docker run -p 805:805 vanhackthon

 4 - After you can use curl to post some review and get the response.

     ```
     curl -X POST \
   http://localhost:805 \